Introduction to Turbo Training

 It wouldn’t be an article about turbo training without the contentious carbon frame question.
 The answer is that if your carbon frame is properly attached and you do not throw it around while training on it, you’ll probably be fine.
 If the quick release or thru axel is done up super tight you increase the chance of damage, but the biggest mistake you can make it doing it up too loosely as this will allow for the bike to rock around, vastly increasing the risk of damage.
 I know it can feel wrong to bolt your new carbon frame tightly into a static object before riding it, but if the frame is built to withstand the rigours of road use, it can survive being pinned into a trainer.

-It’s worth mentioning that some companies such as Specialized currently void the warranty of a product if damage occurred while riding on a trainer.
+It’s worth mentioning that some frame manufacturers void the warranty of a product if damage occurred while riding on a trainer.
 As indoor training increases in popularity you hope they’ll change their stance, but for now it’s worth checking the details of your manufacturer’s warranty if you want total peace of mind.
 Most of the time a bike suffers damage on the trainer it’s because the frame was already cracked and the turbo training was the straw that broke the camel’s back.